 You can download our Maintenance Manual here.

-How much does a replacement motor wheel cost?Currently, a complete motor wheel with Bafang motor and Kenda tyre costs £159.
+How much does a replacement motor wheel cost?Currently, a replacement motor wheel costs around £140 to £170 including free shipping.

 Where can I see your bikes?Only at our Southend shop.

 I am not a bike mechanic.
 How can I be sure that your bike is safe for me to ride?Our bikes need some assembly (handlebars and pedals) and brakes checked before they are ready for the road.

 If you would rather not do this we can get a local bike shop to do it for you.

 Your bike will be delivered to the shop.
 They will then prepare it for you and fully charge the battery.

 All you then need to do is get someone to drop you off, pay them their fee (£35) using the same card with which you ordered the bike.... and off you go.
 Call us if you'd like this service.

 What happens if I live miles away and things go wrong?Just telephone support on 01702 684444.

 If it's complicated, we will arrange with a local bike shop or a mobile mechanic where you live to sort out your problem.

 If the repair is not covered by our warranty, you'll have to pay for the repair yourself.